Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 So, with all of that dispensed, let’s continue on and look at some cool hiking boots!

 - Good entry level 3/4 season boots, perfect for trail hiking year round

-- Minimal break-in required, should be good to know out of the box
+- Minimal break-in required; should be good to go out of the box

-- Rubber toe rand provide extra toe protection in tough terrain
+- Rubber toe provides extra toe protection in tough terrain

 - The main issue we have are the lace eyelets which are not the toughest option for secure lacing

 - Some user comments that the traction of the soles isn’t as good as it could be